Contributing to Mitiq#

 Updating the documentation#

-Follow these instructions for contributing to the documentation which include guidelines about updating the API-doc list of modules and writing examples in the users guide.
+Follow these instructions for contributing to the documentation which include guidelines about updating the API-doc, adding examples, and updating the user guide.

 Style guidelines#